aykutterzi/Workout-Tracker/Readme.md

-# Geolocation App for Tracking Workouts
+# Geolocation App for Logging Workouts